slwatkins/covid/README.md

 `pip install .`

 The plots below are easily reproducible using the `covid.plot_bay_cases` method.
-There are also useful functions for reading in the COVID-19 data from both the JHU and [NY Times](https://github.com/nytimes/covid-19-data) datasets: `covid.get_data` loads the entire COVID-19 dataset from the specified source into a `Pandas.DataFrame`, and `covid.bay_data` loads the pertinent information for only the 9 Bay Area counties.
+There are also useful functions for reading in the COVID-19 data from both the JHU and [NY Times](https://github.com/nytimes/covid-19-data) datasets: `covid.get_data` loads the entire COVID-19 dataset from the specified source into a `Pandas.DataFrame`, and `covid.get_bay_data` loads the pertinent information for only the 9 Bay Area counties.

 The Bay Area counties included are: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma.